Monstrous M-theory: Monstrous Dilatonic Gravity in

-As triality $\mathbb{T}$ (\ref{T}) of $\mathfrak{d}_{4}$ plays a role in the type II string theories having $\mathfrak{so}_{8}$ as the algebra of the massless little group, one might ask the intriguing question whether (\ref {1'}), (\ref{2'}) and (\ref{3''}) have some relevance in relation to bosonic string theory \cite{bMtheory}, or in more general field theories defined in $ D=s+t=25+1$ space-time dimensions, in which $\mathfrak{so}_{24}$ is the algebra of the massless little group.
-Below, we will show that this is actually the case for a quite large class of \textit{non-supersymmetric} dilatonic gravity theories in $25+1$, named \textit{Monstrous} \textit{ gravities}, which we are now going to introduce.
+As triality $\mathbb{T}$ (\ref{T}) of $\mathfrak{d}_{4}$ plays a role in the type II string theories (which all have $\mathfrak{so}_{8}$ as the algebra of the massless little group), one might ask whether (\ref{1'}), (\ref{2'}) and (\ref{3''}) have some relevance in relation to bosonic string theory \cite{bMtheory}, or in relation to more general field theories in $D=25+1$ space-time dimensions, in which $\mathfrak{so}_{24}$ is the algebra of the massless little group.
+Below, we will show that this is actually the case for a quite large class of \textit{non-supersymmetric} dilatonic (Einstein) gravity theories in $25+1$, named \textit{Monstrous} \textit{gravities}, which we are now going to introduce.

 To this aim, we start and display various massless fields in $D=25+1$ space-time dimensions.
-As mentioned, each massless field fits into the following irreducible representation $\mathbf{R}$ of the massless little group $SO_{24}$:
+As mentioned, each massless field fits into the following irreducible representation\footnote{ A priori, one could also consider $\wedge ^{6}\equiv \mathbf{134,596}$ (because $134,596<196,884$ - see below - ), but it actually does not enter in any way in the treatment of this Section.} $\mathbf{R}$ of the massless little group $SO_{24}$ (recall that $g\equiv S_{0}^{2}$ and $\phi \equiv \mathbf{1}$ throughout):

-We are now going to classify field theories in $25+1$ which share the following features :
+We are now going to classify field theories in $25+1$ space-time dimensions which share the following features :